-The Inclusion and Education service is operating as a shared service until 31st August 2009 to ensure continuity until the end of the 2008-09 academic year as the work aligns directly around schools.
+The Inclusion and Education service operated as a shared service until 31st August 2009 to ensure continuity until the end of the 2008-09 academic year as the work aligns directly around schools.

-From the 1st September 2009 each Authority will need to develop its own strategy and service delivery.
+From the 1st September 2009 each Authority has been developing its own strategy and service delivery.

-The Inclusion & Education shared service has a total cost of \pounds 5,760,000 of which \pounds 4,340,000 is funded from grants.
+The Inclusion & Education shared service has a gross cost of £5,760,000 of which £4,340,000 is funded from grants.